toto-a/toto-a.github.io/_posts/2024-03-20-Introduction-to-Diffusion.md

 * The second term
 ($$ \mathbb{D}_{KL} \Big({q_{\phi}(z|x)} \ || \ p_{\theta}(z)\Big) $$)
-the quality of our encoder and act as a regularizer, such that the encoded latent vector will follow our choice of a normal distribution.
+the quality of our encoder and act as a regularizer, such that the encoded latent vector will follow our choice of a normal distribution with zero mean and unit variance.

 ### *Reparameterization Trick*